-1 Yes No 1 Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first- year (freshman) applicants for fall enrollment? х If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date 1 Other early decision plan notification date

-C21 For the Fall 2016 entering class: C21 Number of early decision applications received by your institution C21 Number of applicants admitted under early decision plan C21 Please provide significant details about your early decision plan:
+Yes No Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that Х asks students to commit to attending if accepted) for first-time, first- year (freshman) applicants for fall enrollment?
+If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date Number of early decision applications received by your institution Number of applicants admitted under early decision plan Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: Early action Yes No Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: Early action Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular No Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: Early action Do you have a nonbinding early action plan whereby students are Yes No Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: Early action Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your No Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: Early action Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
+No

-Yes No

-Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? x

-If "yes," please complete the following:

-Early action closing date 11/1

-Early action notification date 12/31

-C22 Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
-C22 Yes No C22 X
+C22 Is your early action plan a "restrie ctive" plan under v vhich you limit students fror n applying to other early plar C22 Yes No